 SpeedFusion Use Cases

-Connect up to 13 WAN links of any type.
+Connect multiple, or even dozens of WAN links of any type.
 Mix T1, DSL, and fiber connections to get the most bandwidth for your money.
 Use a clustered pair of Balance routers for HA.
 Guarantee availability of customer-facing services with inbound load balancing.